moorepants/learn-multibody-dynamics/orientation.rst

 relative orietnation of these two reference frames, which may be arbitrarly oriented with respect to each other.

+Take this simple rotation about the parallel :math:`z` unit vectors of :math:`N` and :math:`A`:

+.. todo:: Add a figure

 If :math:`A` is rotated with respect to :math:`N` by a simple rotation about the :math:`\hat{a}_x` through angle :math:`\theta` then these relationships hold true: